5 top ESG reporting challenges and how to overcome them carbon accounting

 Data collection is a critical task for anyone managing a company's ESG initiatives -- but getting it right takes a nuanced understanding of the best processes.

-As more companies focus on environmental, social and governance (ESG), they'll need more and better data.
+As more companies focus on environmental, social and governance (ESG) strategies, they'll need more and better data.
 An ESG data collection process plays an essential role in operationalizing sustainability initiatives.
 The right data can show where the enterprise is today and help identify opportunities for improvement.
 Formalizing the data collection process helps ensure the organization complies with climate disclosure regulations and other ESG reporting needs.

-"[ESG data] is of utmost importance because it forms the basis of your evaluation, rating and ranking in your publicly available ESG and sustainability reports," said Josh Prigge, founder and CEO of Sustridge, a sustainability consultancy.
+"[ESG data] is of utmost importance because it forms the basis of your evaluation, rating and ranking in your publicly available ESG and sustainability reports," said Josh Prigge, founder and CEO at Sustridge, a sustainability consultancy.
 These ratings and rankings are based on the transparency and quality of the data and whether it has undergone third-party auditing.

 These are some of the key factors that can create data used for ESG metrics.